Accessible Property for Schools

 Under Section 57, Human Rights Act 1993(external link), it's unlawful for a school to deny access to a student because of their disability.

 Under Section 118, Building Act 2004(external link), when a school is being built or altered, the school must adequately provide for people with disabilities in terms of:

 This requirement covers all people who might use or visit the school, including:

 - any others who might visit the school.

-Under clause D1 (Access Routes) of the Building Code(Ministry of Business, Innovation and Employment website) (external link) , a board of trustees must make sure all students and other people with disabilities can enter the building and carry out normal activities and functions.
+Under Clause D1 (Access Routes) Building Code(external link) a Board must make sure all students and other people with disabilities can enter the building and carry out normal activities and functions.

 New Zealand Standard 4121:2001

-NZS 4121:2001 Design for access and mobility: Buildings and associated facilities (Standards NZ website) (external link) is the design standard for access and mobility.
+Under NZS 4121:2001 Design for access and mobility(external link), buildings and associated facilities is the design standard for access and mobility.
 The Ministry has adopted it as mandatory and schools must follow it.